-As per the model law, every entity registered under any of the earlier laws shall be issued a certificate of registration on a provisional basis on the appointed day, which is the 1st of April 2017.
-This certificate will be valid for a period of 6 months within which a registered taxpayer may have to furnish the required information.
+As per the Act, every entity registered under any of the earlier laws shall be issued a certificate of registration on a provisional basis.
+This certificate will be valid for a period of 3 months within which a registered taxpayer may have to furnish the required information for final registration.

-On analysis of this provision, we can conclude that a registered taxpayer need not worry to again register under the GST regime as automatic registration will be granted on the appointed day.
-However, such registration will be a provisional registration and the taxpayer may need to furnish some additional documents electronically which will be notified.
+A registered taxpayer has to enrol under the GST regime for a provisional registration and the taxpayer may need to furnish some additional documents electronically later.
 Thereafter, the certificate of registration would be granted on final basis.

 Now on analysis of this provision, what needs to be ensured as part of transition process is, taxpayer must furnish his last return under the old regime with utmost care and should account all the input taxes paid and claim the credit of same in the new regime.
-Thus, considering 1st April 2017 as the appointed day for the rollout of GST, a taxpayer should ensure that he has accounted all the stock lying on 31st March 2017 and claimed the input credit in the return filing for period ending on 31st March 2017.
+Thus, a taxpayer should ensure that he has accounted all the stock lying on 30th June 2017 and claimed the input credit in the return filing for period ending on 30th June 2017.

 For such purposes taxpayer may have to re-count and re-validate the stock lying before the appointed day and also ensure that credit of such goods/service are eligible under the GST law.

-Transition provisions as contained under the Model GST law clearly specifies that any balance of input tax credit on capital goods purchased in the previous regime, against which partial input credit has been availed, will be allowed to be availed in the new regime as well.
+Transition provisions as contained under GST clearly specifies that any balance of input tax credit on capital goods purchased in the previous regime, against which partial input credit has been availed, will be allowed to be availed in the new regime as well

 Composition scheme is going to be another critical aspect of the transition process wherein the taxpayer must keep himself updated about the implication from migration into the new regime.
 Such impact is expected to be huge as the limit of turnover for composition scheme under GST has been raised to Rs.
-50 lakh from the current limit of Rs.
-10 lakh.
+75 lakh.
 Thus it can be fairly assumed that a large number of taxpayers will convert themselves from regular taxpayer to a taxpayer under the composition scheme.
 Similarly, vice versa of such cases is also expected wherein dealers who are under composition scheme may get transformed into regular taxpayer as the goods they are dealing into may not be exempted anymore.

 Impact of such change have been shown in the following chart: